simply-nicky/cbc/README.md

 Available incoming beam models:

-- gaussian beam
+- Gaussian beam
 - Bessel beam
 - Lens beam with rectangular or circular aperture

-Samples could be composed of different compound unit cells deffined by array of atom coordinates within the unit cell and corresponding B-factor.
-These data can be imported by PDB format file.
-Unit cells are arranged in rectangular grid.
+Samples could be composed of different compound unit cells deffined by array of atom coordinates within the unit cell and corresponding B-factors.
+These data can be imported via PDB format file.
+Unit cells are arranged in a rectangular grid.

 ## cbc package structure